Guide to benefits

 Job Seekers Allowance

 Job Seeker’s Allowance (external link) will help you financially while you look for work.
 You usually have to be over 18 and looking for work in addition to meeting other rules for eligibility.
-If you are aged 18-24 you may receive up to £57.90 per week, if aged 25 or over you may receive up to £73.10 per week.
+You cannot apply for income-based job seekers allowance anymore, but you may get support through Universal Credit.

 Pension Credit